Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Modelling

 As \LTE between superconfigurations has been shown to be maintained in the presence of an \FEL drive, it is therefore reasonable to use the time-dependent temperature from SCFLY as a basis of the model, assuming \LTE between configurations, and the fine structre levels within them in order to construct a detailed spectrum.
 In this limit, as the plasma is optically thin, the intensity emitted at a given time from a given detailed transition depends only on its population and spontaneous emission rate.
 We use the Saha-Boltzmann solver, with the time-dependent temperature provided by SCFLY, to determine the time-dependent populations of all of the relevant levels, and thus the detailed emission.
 For the Helium-like line and its satellites we included the resonance ($1s2p~\leftidx{^1}P_1\rightarrow 1s^2~\leftidx{^1}S_0$) and intercombination ($1s2p~\leftidx{^3}P_1\rightarrow 1s^2~\leftidx{^1}S_0$) lines from the \hea complex and all Li-like L- and M-shell satellite transitions with energies above \unit[1330]{eV} and with spontaneous emission rates $A$ above $\unit[0.08\times10^{13}]{s^{-1}}$.
 This corresponds to $13$ L-shell satellite lines and $32$ M-shell satellite lines, which are shown in Table \ref{table:He}.
 Note that, although the spectral region of interest for this work lies between $1340$ and \unit[1370]{eV}, we set the lower limit of the energy of the lines considered to be \unit[10]{eV} below the region of interest, to include the emission from the wings of the lines.

 The intensity of each transition is distributed across its lineshape.
 Given that, for the duration of the emission, the ions are static, the contribution of the Doppler effect to the broadening of the line can be considered negligible.
+Moreover, during the emission the ions are fixed to their lattice position, and therefore the average ionic microfield felt by a given emitter is zero.\footnote{This effect was verified using the Stark code SIMULA \cite{gigosos2014}.
+The ions were allowed to shift slightly from their lattice position.
+No significant mixing was observed for any of the transitions specified here (He$\alpha$, L-shell or M-shell satellites).} Additionally, given the high spectral resolution of the system, the instrumental broadening does not contribute significantly to the lineshape.
 By studying the mechanisms affecting line broadening in the experimental conditions, using the code ALICE \cite{hill2018}, we observed that, under these conditions, the lineshape is mostly determined by the rate of collisional ionization and recombination, and thus, the lineshape is well modelled by a Lorentzian curve.
 The experimental width of the isolated \hea resonance line was determined by fitting the high-energy side of the line, where no satellite emission is present.
 The obtained FWHM of the Lorentzian was $\Delta E = \unit[4.4\pm0.5]{eV}$.
 We observed that the shape of the total spectrum was not strongly dependent on the width of the individual satellite lines -given the numerous satellite transitions, the shape of the individual features is lost.
 For this reason, and given that the rate of collisional recombination to the M-shell for a He-like ion is the same as the rate of collisional ionization of an M-shell electron for a Li-like ion, for simplicity we considered all the individual transitions to have the same Lorentzian width as the \hea line.
 The lineshapes are then modelled as

 where $I_\text{total}$ is the total intensity of a transition defined by the populations and spontaneous rate, and $E_0$ is the transition energy.